UnGuZartex/Blockr/Documentation/UseCases.md

 1c.
 When the user presses another key than the left mouse button
  1. No action considering moving occurs.

 1d.
+When the user presses the mouse key and the block is connected to other blocks
+ 1. The system disconnects the block and all underlying blocks from the blocks above
+ 2. The system moves the block and all underlying blocks to the new position

-When the user moves the mouse cursor outside the Program but inside the Palette:
+1e.
+When the user releases the mouse key, one of the block’s connectors is near a compatible opposite connector of another block.
-    This only occurs if the maximum amount of blocks was inside the Program Area

-   1.
+ 1. The block is inserted into an existing group of connected blocks at the matching connection point.
 ## Use Case 3: Delete Program Block

 ### Main Success Scenario
 1. The user moves the mouse cursor over a block in the Program Area, then presses the left mouse key.
-The user then moves the mouse cursor outside of Program Area, and then releases the left mouse key.
+ The user then moves the mouse cursor to the Palette, and then releases the left mouse key.
-2. The system removes that block from the Program Area
+ 2. The system deletes the block from the Program Area.

 ### Extensions
-1a.

-## Use Case 3: Start Program
-### Main Success Scenario
-### Extensions
+2a.
+When the maximum amount of blocks was inside the Program Area
+ 1. The system deletes the block from the Program Area
+ 2. The system adds back all possible blocks to the Palette